corndeladmin/DevOps-Deeper-Testing/playwright/Readme.md

 ## Try it out

-Set up the project with `poetry install`, and then run `poetry run playwright install` to get Playwright to set up the required browsers.
+Set up the project with `pip install -r requirements.txt`, and then run `playwright install` to get Playwright to set up the required browsers.

-Run `poetry run pytest` to execute the tests.
+Run `pytest` to execute the tests.
 Note that Playwright chooses to default to headless mode, unlike Selenium.
-Try running them visibly, on Chromium, by adding the `--headed` flag (`poetry run pytest --headed`) or try running them on an alternative browser, e.g. with `--browser firefox`.
+Try running them visibly, on Chromium, by adding the `--headed` flag (`pytest --headed`) or try running them on an alternative browser, e.g. with `--browser firefox`.

 ## Now it's your turn

 A nice feature of Playwright is the ability to generate the code for your tests by interacting with a browser directly.
 Give that a go, and add a new test exploring [the Playwright demo site](https://demo.playwright.dev/todomvc) by using the `codegen` option:
 ```
-poetry run playwright codegen --target python-pytest demo.playwright.dev/todomvc
+playwright codegen --target python-pytest demo.playwright.dev/todomvc
 ```

 E.g. create a test that: